pingcap/docs-cn/system-variables.md

 - Default value: `ON`
 - This variable controls whether to record the execution information of each operator in the slow query log.

+### tidb_enable_column_tracking <span class="version-mark">New in v5.4.0</span>

+> **Warning:**
+>
+> Currently, collecting statistics on `PREDICATE COLUMNS` is an experimental feature.
+It is not recommended that you use it in production environments.

+- Scope: GLOBAL
+- Default value: `OFF`
+- This variable controls whether to enable TiDB to collect `PREDICATE COLUMNS`.
+After enabling the collection, if you disable it, the information of previously collected `PREDICATE COLUMNS` is cleared.
+For details, see [Collect statistics on some columns](/statistics.md#collect-statistics-on-some-columns).

 ### tidb_enable_enhanced_security

 - Scope: NONE